Marin Marić: Professional career

 On 12 May 2012, Marić made his professional debut at age 18 with Split in an A-Liga game against Slavonski Brod, playing for 15 seconds.

 Following the 2017–18 US college season, Marić had a two-game stint in the Turkish Basketball Super League for Büyükçekmece.
 For the 2018–19 season, he played in Belgium with Oostende of the Pro Basketball League (PBL).
 Despite him missing the back-end of the season with an elbow injury, he was crowned a champion in June 2019 when Oostende won the PBL title.
 He returned to Belgium for the 2019–20 season, joining Okapi Aalst.
 He was the PBL's MVP of Round 1 after recording 21 points and nine rebounds in a win over Leuven Bears.
 Marić led the league in rebounding with 8.8 rebounds per game.

-On June 19, 2020, Marić signed with BC Lietkabelis of the Lithuanian Basketball League.
+On 19 June 2020, Marić signed with BC Lietkabelis of the Lithuanian Basketball League.
 He averaged 9.6 points and 5.6 rebounds in the EuroCup.
-On December 3, 2020, he signed with Split of the Adriatic League and the Croatian League, returning to the team for a second stint.
+On 3 December 2020, he signed with Split of the Adriatic League and the Croatian League, returning to the team for a second stint.

-On September 19, 2021, Marić signed with Ironi Ness Ziona of the Israeli Basketball Super League.
+On 19 September 2021, Marić signed with Ironi Ness Ziona of the Israeli Basketball Super League.
 He left the team in early November.

-On December 16, 2021, Marić signed with Larisa of the Greek Basket League.
+On 16 December 2021, Marić signed with Larisa of the Greek Basket League.
 In 25 league games, he averaged 11.6 points, 6.8 rebounds and 1.5 assists, playing around 20 minutes per contest.

-On August 8, 2022, Marić signed with MoraBanc Andorra of the LEB Oro.
+On 8 August 2022, Marić signed with MoraBanc Andorra of the LEB Oro.
+He averaged 10.4 points and 5.6 rebounds in 31 games during the 2022–23 season.
+He re-joined Andorra for the 2023–24 season, with the team now in the Liga ACB.

+On 21 May 2024, Marić joined Changsha Wantian Yongsheng of the National Basketball League.
+On 30 September, he signed with Sichuan Blue Whales of the Chinese Basketball Association (CBA).
+In 43 games for Sichuan in 2024–25, he averaged 18.0 points, 10.7 rebounds, 3.3 assists and 1.2 steals per game.

+In March 2025, Marić signed with Al Riyadi Club Beirut of the Lebanese Basketball League.

+In October 2025, Marić signed with the Shenzhen Leopards for the 2025–26 CBA season.

 National team career

 Marić made his international debut in 2012 for the Croatian national under-18 team at the FIBA Europe Under-18 Championship, where he won a gold medal.
 In 2013, he played for the Croatian under-19 team at the FIBA Under-19 World Championship.
 In 2014, he played for the Croatian under-20 team at the FIBA Europe Under-20 Championship.

+Marić played for the Croatian national senior team in 2020, 2021 and 2024.